aspose-zip/Aspose.ZIP-Documentation/net/developer-guide/send-in-choosen-format/_index.md

 ### **Finishing response**

-Now we have a raw data stream from `GenerateBarcode` method.
+Now we have a raw data stream from the `GenerateBarcode` method.
 Compress it appropriately in every case.
 Below is the final `OnPost` method.
 {{< gist "aspose-zip-gists" "d69b478235af94b9860be5443f24d031" "HttpResponseWithChoosenArchiveKind.cs" >}}